- How should I prepare for the Engineering & Tech Expo Expo?

 Where do I find information about the employers I am interested in meeting with?

-View the list of participating employers on the Expo website or on our app.
-From there you can view the positions they are hiring for, the locations of the positions, what majors and degrees they are looking for, whether or not they hire international students, and their website.
+View the list of participating employers on the Expo website or on the Career Fair Plus app.
+From there you can view the positions they are hiring for, the locations of the positions, what majors and degrees they are looking for, and their website.